Max-im/fly-shooter/README.md

 Every fish has own score and lives amount.
 To win you should get some score number for set time.
 Every fish you destroy add you score but every fish touches you reduce appropriate score amount.
+If you score number is less than 0 - you lose.
 A lighting fish (Lucky) has no score, but if you touch the fish you turn on a "turbo mode" for 10 seconds.
 In the turbo mode you have an additional gun and extra bullet to shoot.